Krande/Stp2Glb/README.md

 The pre-requisites build requirements are conda packages handled by using [pixi](https://pixi.sh).

+Note that on windows the MSVC c++ compiler toolchain is used.
+So a pre-requisite on windows is that you have installed VS or VS build tools from https://visualstudio.microsoft.com/downloads/?q=build+tools

 ### Building

 To build the STP2GLB executable using shared dependencies, run the following command: